amac-video-editing/AMAC/README.md

 [![PDF Thumbnail](fig/AMAC-overview.png)](fig/AMAC-overview.pdf)

 ## AMAC results
-The `generated_videos` directory provides a clear comparison of our method against baselines across different datasets.
+The `generated_videos` directory provides generated videos of our method AMAC against baselines across different datasets.
 The directory is structured as follows:

 - **`generated_videos/DAVIS/`**
   - Contains MP4 files where each file displays **the source video** alongside **the edited video produced by our method AMAC**.
+  - Illustrates Section 5.2 **Short term editing** of the paper.

 - **`generated_videos/BDD100K-UserStudy/`**
-  - Contains GIF files sourced from our **user study**.
+  - Contains GIF files sourced from our **User Study**.
   - Each GIF presents **the source video**, followed by **the edited videos from two baseline methods and our method**.
   - The **title of each file** specifies the order of the videos inside.
+  - Illustrates Section 5.2 **Dynamic video editing** of the paper.

 - **`generated_videos/Toy example/`**
   - Contains GIF files showcasing **the source video**, **the edited videos from two baselines**, and **our method's result**.
   - The **order of the videos** within each GIF is explicitly described in the **file titles**: source video is in the top-left, VidToMe is in the top-right, RAVE is in the bottom-left, and AMAC is in the bottom-right.
+  - Illustrates Section 5.3 **Robustness to abrupt changes** of the paper.

 Here are shape and style editing on 36-frame and 90-frame DAVIS videos.

 <table>
 <tr>
   <td><img src="generated_videos/DAVIS/a pitbull_source-amac.gif"></td>